Extending the Table

 Paperback

 "Who is missing?"
-Mark Stamm says this is a quesion the church should ask every time its members gather around the Lord's Table.
+Mark Stamm says this is a question the church should ask every time its members gather around the Lord's Table.

 Participation in the Lord's Supper is not a ritual action we perform as isolated individuals, Stamm points out.
 Instead, we partake of the sacrament with the whole church in mind, even those who cannot attend.